5 Reasons Design Sprints Are PERFECT For Start-ups

 Let’s not sugar coat it.
-Running a start-up is hard work.
-Long hours, short timescales, managing stakeholder relationships and maximising limited resources mean that 90% of start-ups fail in the long run (Review42).
-Not good reading right?
+Running a startup is hard work.
+Long hours, short timescales, tricky stakeholder relationships and making the most of limited resources mean that 90% of startups fail in the long run.

-Making the most of your time and setting yourself up for success are the cornerstones of a well run start-up.
-After all, putting your time into coding an idea straight away is a recipe for high costs and wasted time, especially if you don’t know if your customers will resonate with your concept.
+After all, putting your time into coding an idea straight away is a recipe for high costs and wasted time, especially if you don’t know if your customers will love it when it finally launches.

 Jump to section: